rssr25/statmath/README.md

-# A math library inspired from Master's degree courses
+# Mathematical statistics and Regression and Time Series Analysis

-This is a new project which will start in a few days.
+The project updates will be given in sometime.
+There's not enough to update here for now.